-FOR ANY FURTHER INFORMATION SEE CHAPTER 10 'FLUE GAS ANALYSIS'.
+FOR ANY FURTHER INFORMATION SEE CHAPTER 14 'FLUE GAS ANALYSIS'.

-12.3 Memory Menu→Average
+11.3 Memory Menu→Average

-KEY FUNCTION Activate the context keys shown on the display. ♦♦ Scrolls through the values of the average analysis.
-(OK) Activates the context key located in the left side of the display.
-ESC Returns to the previous screen without saving the changes made. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.
+KEY FUNCTION Activate the context keys shown on the display.
+Scrolls through the values of the average analysis.
+OK Activates the context key located in the left side of the display.
+ESC Returns to the previous screen without saving the changes made.

 CONTEXT KEY FUNCTION Q Zoom.
-By pressing this interactive key repeatedly, the device displays the following sequence: $AAA \to AAA \to AAA \to AAA$ Starts printing the paper print-out.
-SEE SECTION 13 .
+By pressing this interactive key repeatedly, the device displays the following sequence: $ AAA \to AAAA \to AAAAA \to AAAA \to AAAAA \to AAAAA \to AAAAA \to AAAAAA$ Starts printing the paper print-out.
+SEE SECTION 12 .

-12.4 Memory Menu→Select
+11.4 Memory Menu→Select

-KEY FUNCTION Activate the context keys shown on the display. < >> In "edit text"/"search for data"/"search for memory number": it moves the cursor on the box corresponding to the desired letter or number. ♦ Selects line; the selected line is displayed in red.
-(OK) Activates the context key located in the left side of the display.
+KEY FUNCTION Activate the context keys shown on the display.
+In "edit text"/"search for data"/"search for memory number": it moves the cursor on the box corresponding to the desired letter or number.
+Selects line; the selected line is displayed in red.
+OK Activates the context key located in the left side of the display.
 ESC Returns to the previous screen without saving the changes made.

 CONTEXT KEY FUNCTION Enters the modification mode for the selected parameter.
-It is possible to select the number of the memory to use for the combustion analysis and/or to enter the information relative to the plant.
-Q Recall memory.
+It is possible to select the number of the memory to use for the combustion analysis and/or to enter the information relative to the plant. ٩ Recall memory.
 By activating this function, the user has the possibility to view the data present in the selected memory.
-SEE SECTION 12.4.1. Ä Search function.
+SEE SECTION 11.4.1. Ä Search function.
 Thanks to this function, the user has the possibility to quickly search for a specific analysis.
-The search can be carried out considering the memory number (by selecting the parameter "Memory"), the customer (by selecting one of the following parameters: "Customer", "Address", "Telephone" or "Generator") or the date (by selecting the parameter "Date"). ОК Confirms the settings and, if the search function is enabled, it starts the research. √ In "Edit text" it confirms the input of the selected letter or number. × In "Edit text" it cancels the letter or number that precedes the cursor.
+The search can be carried out considering the memory number (by selecting the parameter "Memory"), the customer (by selecting one of the following parameters: "Customer", "Address", "Telephone" or "Generator") or the date (by selecting the parameter "Date"). ок Confirms the settings and, if the search function is enabled, it starts the research. ✓ In "Edit text" it confirms the input of the selected letter or number. × In "Edit text" it cancels the letter or number that precedes the cursor.
 Aa# In "Edit text" it goes from uppercase to lowercase, to symbols, to special characters. ▼ Selects the memories within the range of the research carried out.
 A Selects the memories within the range of the research carried out.

-12.4.1 Memory Recall
+11.4.1 Memory Recall

-KEY FUNCTION Activate the context keys shown on the display. ♦♥ Selects line; the selected line is displayed in red.
-(OK) Activates the context key located in the left side of the display.
+KEY FUNCTION Activate the context keys shown on the display. ▲ Selects line; the selected line is displayed in red.
+OK Activates the context key located in the left side of the display.
 ESC Returns to the previous screen.

-CONTEXT KEY FUNCTION Q Displays the details of the selected parameter.
+CONTEXT KEY FUNCTION 0, Displays the details of the selected parameter.